chriskrycho/v4.chriskrycho.com/content/tech/trpl.md

 3. As delightful and powerful as hypertext is, the physicality of a book is equally delightful and powerful, just in different ways.
 There is nothing quite like the tactile experience of flipping through a book.
 Nothing in digital text lets you forge connections to learning the way that scribbling notes in a margin does.
 And the sheer physicality of a volume this large gives you mental hooks to hang what you’re learning on: you can remember that it felt like *this* to have the book open to where you learned it.

 (That last point is an argument in favor of printed books in general.
-You can expect me to come back to that theme time and again in this space (even while I continue to value digital spaces like this one for what *they* uniquely do.)
+You can expect me to come back to that theme time and again in this space, even while I continue to value digital spaces like this one for what *they* uniquely do.)

 No Starch sent me this copy to review with no expectation of a positive review—but even if they’d been paying me, they couldn’t make me say that this book is *great*.
 But great it is.
 If you have any interest in [Rust](https://www.rust-lang.org/en-US/), you should grab a copy!